Wildlife trafficking ring killed at least 118 eagles, prosecutors say

 Prosecutors say a Washington state man helped kill at least 118 eagles to sell their feathers and body parts on the black market

-Travis John Branson is scheduled to be sentenced Sept.
-18 for his role in the trafficking ring that operated on Montana's Flathead Indian Reservation and elsewhere.
+Travis John Branson is scheduled to be sentenced in federal court on Sept.
+18 for his role in the trafficking ring that operated on the Flathead Indian Reservation in Montana and elsewhere.

 “It was not uncommon for Branson to take upwards of nine eagles at a time,” prosecutors with the U.S. Attorney's Office in Montana wrote in a Tuesday court filing.
 "Not only did Branson kill eagles, but he hacked them into pieces to sell for future profits."